mcguffin/acf-dropzone/README.md

 Requires at least ACF 5.6.

 Usage
 -----
 Enable the "Dropzone" option in the field settings.

 Status
 ------
-This PLugin is currently in beta.
-Feel free to post issues and pull requests.
+This Plugin is currently in beta stadium, so there might be some tweaks and itches.
+Feel free to post your issues and pull requests.

 Installation
 ------------